hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk2/index.md

 This bonus proceeds in the following steps:

-   1. Implement a conversion from `Expr` to `RExpr` (reduced expression), in which substraction and division are replaced with addition+negation and multiplication+reciprocal.
-By doing so, you make all binary operations in the tree associative.
+   1. Implement a conversion from `Expr` to `RExpr` (reduced expression), in which substraction is replaced with addition+negation.
+By doing so, you expose more associativity to your optimizations.
    2. Implement evaluation and the statistic functions for `RExpr` (see `src/reduced_expr/rexpr.rs`).
    3. Implement tree rotations for `RExpr`.
 These rotations should perform the